 - Make large payments right away.
 Especially helpful if you have a 0% APR period, paying off as much as you can each month reduces the balance that accrues interest after your intro rate ends.

 - Set goals you can reach.
 It can take only a month or two to land into holiday debt, but it can take longer to get out.
-Create a budget to schedule consistent payments that can get you back on your feet more quickly.
+Create a budget to schedule consistent payments to get you back on your feet quickly.

 A new credit card can help you get through the holidays.
 But before you apply, consider what you’re looking for — whether that’s cash back, a low-interest intro period, no foreign transaction fees, no annual fee or other rewards.